codership/documentation/galeracluster/source/kb/index.rst

    .. rst-class:: list-stats

-      Length: 345 words; Updated: October 20, 2019
+      Length: 345 words; Updated: Oct 2019

    .. rst-class:: list-abstract

-      When you first enable Galera Cluster on a node that runs SELinux, it will prohibit all cluster activities.
-In order to enable replication on the node, you need a policy so that SELinux can recognize cluster activities as legitimate.
+      When you first installing a node, SELinux will prohibit cluster activities.
+You will need a SELinux policy so it will recognize cluster activities as legitimate.

 .. container:: list-col2

    .. rst-class:: rubric-2 list-sub-header
-   .. rubric:: :doc:`Synchronization Functions <using-sync-functions>`
+   .. rubric:: :doc:`Synch a Transaction First <sync-transaction-before-another>`

    .. rst-class:: list-stats

-      Length: 391 words; Published:
+      Length: 994 words; Updated: Nov 2019

    .. rst-class:: list-abstract

-      An application may need to perform a critical read.
-Synchronization functions can tie the synchronization process to specific transactions so that the node waits only until a specific transaction is applied before executing the query.
+      When entering a transaction, you may need to ensure a previous transaction has been committed on the current node.
+Synchronization functions can make this easier to do.

 .. toctree::